-The following figures are equivalent to Figures 2, 3, and 5 in the main text, for all 20 precariously balanced rocks (PBRs) in this study.
+The following color figures are equivalent to Figures 2, 3, and 5, for all 20 precariously balanced rocks (PBRs) in this study.
 One page is dedicated to each PBR and includes all three results figures (fragility, fragility age, and hazard validation) for that PBR.
 The general figure captions are provided below.
 PBR-specific captions and discussion are provided for each PBR on its dedicated page.

 Fragility Results.
-(A) Field photo of the most slender view of the PBR on its pedestal compared to the 3-D model constructed of the PBR using photogrammetry.
-(B) Area of the PBR 3-D model that is in contact with the pedestal, i.e., the base of the rock, labelled with measured geometric parameters required for toppling calculations.
+(A) Field photo shows the most slender view of the precariously balanced rock (PBR) on its pedestal compared to the 3-D model constructed of the PBR using photogrammetry.
+(B) Area of the PBR 3-D model showing the surface that is in contact with the pedestal, i.e., as viewed from below the base of the rock up toward the center of mass; it is labelled with the geometric parameters that were measured, which are required for toppling calculations.
 Gray circles are the critical rocking points that define the narrowest basal 2-D section through the center of mass (yellow circle).
-Alpha values (in radians) are gray text and radius length (in meters) are in yellow.
-The lowest alpha value is the direction the rock will topple.
+Alpha values (in radians) are shown in gray text and radius length (in meters) are shown in yellow.
+The lowest alpha value is the direction in which rock will topple.
 (C) Fragility function of the PBR.
 The 25th, 50th (median), and 75th percentile ground motions are labeled.

 Fragility Age Results.
-(A) Sample locations labelled as blue circles on a field photo of the PBR.
-(B) Graphs show 10 Be concentration (x-axis) and depth below PBR top (y-axis).
+(A) Sample locations are labelled as blue circles on field photos of each precariously balanced rock (PBR).
+(B) Graphs show 10Be concentration (x-axis) and depth below PBR top (y-axis).
 Left graph shows the components of the total predicted nuclide concentration attributable to different phases of PBR exhumation.
 Blue line is before exhumation, yellow line is during exhumation, and gray line is after exhumation.
-Right graph shows the measured nuclide concentrations in samples (blue circles) compared with those predicted by the forward model best-fitting parameters (open black circles).
-Light gray circles are samples that were not used in the modeling of PBR.
-Yellow circles are the measured concentration in the saprolite sample plotted at the approximate height in the landscape relative to the PBR.
-Error bars show 1σ uncertainty on measured nuclide concentrations; error bars that are not visible are equal to or smaller than the size of the symbols.
+Right graph shows the nuclide concentrations measure in the samples (blue circles) compared with those predicted by the forward model best-fitting parameters (open black circles).
+Light gray circles are samples that were not used in the modeling of PBR exhumation.
+Yellow circles are the measured concentrations in the saprolite samples plotted at the approximate height in the landscape relative to the PBR.
+Error bars show 1 σ uncertainty on measured nuclide concentrations; error bars not shown were equal to or smaller than the size of the symbols.
 The horizontal dashed line is the height of the lowest point on the PBR-pedestal contact.
-(C) Histogram of t{tip} age, in ka, calculated by each of the 400 Monte Carlo iterations.
-Cumulative black curve of output t{tip} ages are labelled at the 16th, median (50th), and 84th percentile ages.
+(C) Histogram of t{tip} age, in ka, calculated by each of the 400 Monte Carlo simulation iterations.
+Black circles on the cumulative black curves of output t{tip} ages indicate the 16th, median (50th), and 84th percentile ages.